Chaudhry Muhammad Tufail: Political career

-He has served as Tehsil Nazim of Chichawatni.
+He has served as Tehsil Nazim of Chichawatni from 2001 to 2009.

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-162 (Sahiwal-III) in by elections held in September 2016.
-He received 76,580 votes and defeated Rai Murtaza Iqbal, a candidate of Pakistan Tehreek-e-Insaf (PTI).
+He received 76,580 votes and defeated Rai Muhammad Murtaza Iqbal, a candidate of Pakistan Tehreek-e-Insaf (PTI).
 The seat became vacant after Rai Hassan Nawaz who won it in 2013 election, was disqualified to continue in office because of inaccurate assets declaration.

 In October 2017, he was appointed as Federal Parliamentary Secretary for privatisation.
 In 2024, he again contested election for MNA seat and secured 65,438 votes from NA-162 constituency and lost to Rai Hassan Nawaz.

+He was re-elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from NA-143 Sahiwal-III in by elections held in October 2025.
+The seat became vacant after Rai Hassan Nawaz who won it in 2024 election, was disqualified to continue in office because of court conviction.